ultraio/docs-blockchain/docs/guides/Uniq Variants/Examples/on-issue.md

 ### How to build and test

 First step after writing the `onissue.hpp` and `onissue.cpp` will be to build the contract.
-Follow [uniq metadata fields](/docs/invalid.md) for instructions for simplest build process.
+Follow [this](../../Docker/building-smart-contracts.md) for instructions of the build process.

 As an alternative the build command using `eosio-cpp`: